-Now that we’ve gone through what MVPs are, let’s talk about some examples of companies that developed an MVP first.
+Now that we’ve gone through what MVPs are let’s talk about some examples of companies that developed an MVP first.

 One of the biggest companies to do this is Instagram.
-They started as a photo filter app that would suggest filters for different photos and save them in an album.
+It started as a photo filter app that would suggest filters for different photos and save them in an album.
 Now they’re a world-renowned social media platform with over 1 billion active users.

 Another example is Airbnb.
-In 2007, they designed a website to host their own loft as a cheap form of accommodation for conference attendees.
+In 2007, they designed a website to host their loft as a cheap form of accommodation for conference attendees.
 Having a direct line to their guests helped them forge what is now a leader in the tourism industry.

 Lastly, DropBox was also developed from an MVP phase.
 Instead of building out an entire product with a server, they created a 3-min video.
 That video was enough to boost their signup numbers from 5,000 people to 75,000.
-They were able to portray the value of their product and it translated into a large number of signups.
+They were able to portray the value of their product, and it translated into a large number of signups.

 Keep It Simple!